edozo/mechanical-wombat/README.md

 - Merge your PR into the `main` branch
 - Tag and create a release in Github
 - To publish, you will need access to NPM.
 If you don't have access, please speak to a member of the team
-- In your terminal, run `npm publish --dry-run` to ensure there are no errors.
+- In your terminal, run `npm publish --dry-run` to ensure there are no errors
 - In your terminal, run `npm publish`
 - Check that the version has been published [here](https://www.npmjs.com/package/mechanical-wombat)